syncedtoblog/syncedtoblog.github.io/_posts/2020-10-11-Impact-Covid-19-On-Air-Travel-2.md

 ### The Top Air Corridors for Different Airports before and during the Pandemic
 We wondered if the flights still running were arriving from and going to the same places as pre-pandemic.
-So we extracted the top 3 most popular country destinations for each airport on a monthly basis.

-For each airport, we ranked the top three most popular destinations and calculated a popularity score, which we charted below.
+So we extracted the top 3 most popular country destinations for each airport on a monthly basis, and calculated a popularity score, which is charted below.
 There are columns for  November 2019, April and September 2020.
 These are a snapshot of pre-pandemic, lockdown and re-opening.

 <style>